slegras/EBAI2017/hands-on/hands-on.md

 ### 1- Map peaks to genomic features and draw metagenes
 CEAS from the Liu lab can be used [http://liulab.dfci.harvard.edu/CEAS/usermanual.html]

-1. Get proper format table for the E. coli genome

-CEAS provides RefSeq tables in sqlite3 files for several genomes (ce4 and ce6 for worm, dm2 and dm3 for fly, mm8 and mm9 for mouse, hg18 and hg19 for human) but not for E. coli.
-However, we can generate one from our input wig file.
+CEAS provides RefSeq tables in sqlite3 files for several genomes (ce4 and ce6 for worm, dm2 and dm3 for fly, mm8 and mm9 for mouse, hg18 and hg19 for human).
+It can be used on other genomes if you create your own reference genome from a deeply sequenced input wig file with the following command.
 ```bash
 # build_genomeBG [options] -d db -g gt -w wig -o ot
 ```
-2. Select the parameters to use for CEAS
+For the sake of time and intereste of the analysis of the results we will analyse the results obtained on human ChIP-seq data for H3K27ac.

+1. Look into CEAS options

 srun python ceas  --help